What is dolutegravir?

 If you are considering having a baby, or think you might be pregnant, talk to your doctor as soon as possible about which combination of anti-HIV medications would be right for you.
 It is important to take antiretroviral treatment during pregnancy to prevent passing HIV from mother to baby.

-The British HIV Association lists dolutegravir (in combination with other medications) as an option that may be considered for women who begin HIV treatment later on in pregnancy, depending on their individual circumstances.
+The British HIV Association currently lists dolutegravir (in combination with other medications) as an option that may be considered if you begin HIV treatment later on in pregnancy, depending on your individual circumstances.

 Can children take dolutegravir?